-The ARV will continue to identify innovation and expansion needs.
+The VRA will continue to identify innovation and expansion needs.
 Some strategies are:

 - 1. Expansion of the provision of services to people with disabilities due to traffic accidents, through a collaboration agreement with the Automobile Accident Compensation Administration. - 2.
 Expansion of the availability of information resources or training for new recruitment staff through the agency's internal page (intranet). - 3.
 Continued with the use of remote interpretation video technology for deaf people. - 4.
-Continued funding from CERPR and CEVI to assist and support their operations, as well as jointly develop with the ARV, better employment and independent living opportunities for our applicants / consumers. - (C) overcome identified barriers relating to equitable access to and participation of individuals with disabilities in the State VR Services Program and the State Supported Employment Services Program.
+Continued funding from SRCPR and CEVI to assist and support their operations, as well as jointly develop with the VRA, better employment and independent living opportunities for our applicants / consumers.